martes, 24 de octubre de 2023

 Signs and symptoms resulting from lymphatic dysfunction (Organic Lymphatic Vascular Disease) of the upper and lower limbs may include edema (lymphatic stasis), progressive swelling, visible disfigurement, fullness sensation, heaviness, weakness, fatigue, burning sensation, pins and needles, tightness or stiffness sensation, tenderness and soreness to the touch, numbness, discomfort, pain, structural change of the skin, abnormal wound healing, nail structure disorders, etc. Read more information about the signs, symptoms, and complications derived from lymphatic dysfunction (lymphedema) HERE.

-Functional impairments resulting from lymphatic dysfunction (Organic Impairment) of the upper and lower limbs may include experiencing difficulties with restricted limb mobility, limb rotation, bending or getting up, standing or sitting for long periods, walking long distances, performing basic daily household activities, self-care, sexual performance (Genital lymphedema), engaging in some sports or leisure activities, poor quality of sleep, difficulty with physically-demanding jobs that may limit work performance or exacerbate lymphedema, etc.
+Functional impairments resulting from lymphatic dysfunction (Organic Impairment) of the upper and lower limbs may include experiencing difficulties with restricted limb mobility, limb rotation, bending or getting up, standing or sitting for long periods, walking long distances, performing basic daily household activities, self-care, sexual performance (Genital lymphedema), engaging in some sports or leisure activities, poor quality of sleep, difficulty with physically-demanding jobs that may limit work performance or exacerbate lymphedema, etc. Read more about Orthotic Devices in the framework of disability and incapacity HERE.

 Regarding disability and Quality of Life (QoL) in disorders of the lymphatic venous circulation, the physical impairments and consequences (the symptom and function domains), are the most important factors and what most conditions individuals, and which consequently may also trigger the psychological and emotional outcome on their personal and social functioning.
 Read more about what is the psychological and quality of life impact of nontreatment or undertreatment in lymphedema HERE.